krisk0/ek_fixes_and_tweaks/readme.md

 ## Parameter changes

-* `ek_defines.txt` removes upper limit on children of land owners, and allows non-landed people to have five children.
+* `ek_defines.txt` removes upper limit on children of land owners; allows non-landed people to have five children; increases birthrate of concubines.
 There are also changes to reproduction age, but they do nothing since game engine does not allow children to have sex or get pregnant.
 As a bonus, some whitespace at end-of-line was removed.
 File path: `ek_fixes_and_tweaks/common/defines/ek_defines.txt`.

 If you do not play on a very good computer, then do not apply the birthrate changes.
 You will experience a great slow-down if your computer is not top tier.